grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/migrate-from-grafana-e2e.md

 #### 3. Update scripts

-In the `package.json` file, remove the `e2e:update` script entirely and update the `e2e` the following way:
+In the `package.json` file, remove the `e2e:update` script entirely and change the `e2e` script to the following:

 `"e2e": "playwright test",`